followcrom/medel/README.md

 ##  🏌️ Failed Push Notification Attempts ❌

-If a notification fails, `mess_model.sh` will log the error details and send an email alert to the admin.
+If a notification fails, `mess_model.sh` logs the error details and, on dobox, emails an alert to the admin (skipped locally if no `mail` command is available).

 ---